Scientific Name: Alnus rubra

 Key ID Features:

 Leaves alternate, ovate-elliptic, 7-13cm long x 5-8cm wide, 8-15 major veins on each side of midrib about parallel; margins double serrate and rolled under; poor fall colour (leaves often fall off green); male catkins 8-15cm long, hanging in small clusters at stem tips; female catkins woody, barrel shaped 1.2-2.4cm long x 1-1.3cm wide, arise at various angles from twigs.
-Winter ID: new twigs three sided, becoming rounded; buds stalked, oblong, 10-14mm long, red; leaf scars raised, half-round to triangular with 3 bundle scars; persistant woody cone catkins and/ or immature male or female catkins.
+Winter ID: new twigs three sided, becoming rounded; buds stalked, oblong, 10-14mm long, red; leaf scars raised, half-round to triangular with 3 bundle scars; persistent woody cone catkins and/ or immature male or female catkins.